Deploy an orchestration workflow model

 staging and assign it to

 To swap deployments from within Language Studio

-In the Deploy model page, select the two deployments you want to swap and click on Swap deployments from the top menu.
+In the Deploy model page, select the two deployments you want to swap and select Swap deployments from the top menu.

 From the window that appears, select the names of the deployments you want to swap.

 To delete a deployment from within Language Studio, go to the Deploy model page.
-Select the deployment you want to delete, and click on Delete deployment from the top menu.
+Select the deployment you want to delete, and select Delete deployment from the top menu.

 Assign deployment resources

 You can deploy your project to multiple regions by assigning different Language resources that exist in different regions.